Jazz-jpg/Game-Design/README.md

 ## SuckePunch Game Design prompt

 Sucker Punch is a top-down pixel art souls-like adventure game.
-We as a team, were prompted to create a game that we find fun. and justify the specific features of the design of the game that contribute to "Fun"
+We as a team, were prompted to create a game that we find fun. and justify the specific features of the design of the game that contribute to "Fun".
+Developed in Construct 3 with custom Artwork and Musical Score

 - Link to Game: https://jazzsw20.itch.io/sucker-punch
 - Post Mortem presenation: https://www.youtube.com/watch?v=eWoCwc_pw9A